Athletics at the 1912 Summer Olympics – Men's pentathlon: 1500 metres

 The tie between Donahue and Lukeman was broken by calculating each athlete's score on the decathlon table, originally deciding between a bronze medal and fourth place.
 Donahue won, 3475.865 points to 3396.975 points, to take the bronze medal.
 Thorpe's disqualification in 1913 resulted in Bie being awarded the gold medal, while Donahue and Lukeman moved up to silver and bronze, respectively.
 When Thorpe's results were reinstated 70 years later, his gold medal status was returned while the other three athletes kept their upgraded placings—resulting in two gold medalists.
-In 2022, the IOC declared Thorpe as the sole winner of the gold medal, and named Bie a co-winner of silver alongside Donahue.
+In 2022, the IOC reinstated Thorpe as the sole winner of the gold medal, and named Bie a co-winner of silver alongside Donahue.